 These data also demonstrate the importance of having a connected board that is willing to put its money where its mouth is.
 After all, if the folks on an organization’s board dont care enough about an organization’s mission to support it in a meaningful way, then why should someone else?

-Mission and impacts are important.
+Mission and impact are important.
 After all, data suggest that the mission and purpose of the organization play important roles in securing quality board members in the first place.
 That said, once the board is complete and it comes time to look for high net worth donors, having wealthy evangelists (or a group of them!) advocating for your organization may be critical for success when it comes to fundraising.

-This information may be seen as a call to action for board members – the data underscores why organizations need them most.
+This information may be seen as a call to action for board members.
+The data underscores why organizations need them most.
 And, interestingly, studies reveal that board members often misunderstand their role as financial supporters within cultural organizations.
 It’s time for all of us on boards to step up.
 Again, if we’re not giving or championing the cause of our institutions, how can we reasonably expect someone else to do so?

-It’s also a wake up call for staff members.
+It’s also a wake-up call for staff members.
 The identity of donors and board members and their giving fuel major gift decisions.
 Certainly, staff may play a role in facilitating and supporting connections between board members and potential donors, but what matters most to donors are the philanthropic commitments of their peers.
 If board members don’t step up, then it is difficult for organizations to overcome this internal giving deficiency.
 And that’s exactly what board members who do not give adequately create – a deficiency.